-For students who do not notify the university of their intent to withdraw or take a leave of absence, the official date of withdrawal or leave of absence is:
+For students who do not notify the university of their intent to take a leave of absence or withdraw, the official date is:

 - The midpoint of the semester;

-- The last date the student attended an academically-related activity such as an exam, tutorial or study group, or the last day a student turned in a class assignment.
+- The last date the student attended an academic-related activity, such as an exam, tutorial or study group, or the last day a student turned in a class assignment.